zvolvapi/python-zvolv-sdk/README.md

 If you get stuck, we’re here to help.
 The following are the best ways to get assistance working through your issue:

-Use our [Github Issue Tracker][gh-issues] for reporting bugs or requesting features.
+Use our [GitHub Issue Tracker][gh-issues] for reporting bugs or requesting features.
 Visit the [Zvolv Community][zvolv-community] for getting help using Zvolv Developer Kit for Python or just generally bond with your fellow Zvolv developers.

 <!-- Markdown links -->